Whiteknight/ParserObjects/docs/v6/prattexpr_example.md

 # Pratt Expression Parsing Example

 In the [previous example](expression_example.md) we showed the use of basic combinators to parse mathematical expressions.
-These classical combinators can parse mathematical expressions like this for the most part, though the better tool for the job is the **Pratt Parser**.
-Pratt parser is a *precedence-climbing* parser or *operator precedence parser* which is particularly well-suited for parsing expressions.
+These classical combinators can do the job of parsing mathematical expressions, but a better tool for the job is the **Pratt Parser**.
+Pratt parser is a *precedence-climbing* parser or *operator precedence parser* which is particularly well-suited for parsing mathematical expressions.

 From the previous example we are going to keep the `Calculator` class, the `LexicalGrammar` class, and remaining components not related to the parser itself (`Token`, extension methods, etc).
+We will be rewriting the `ExpressionGrammar` class.

 First thing we need to do is stub out the Pratt parser:

 ```csharp
 var expression = Pratt<int>(config => config